Taleef7/rass-engine/README.md

 ## 🧼 Notes

-* Score threshold is configurable (default ≥ `0.86`) and applied per KNN step.
+- Score threshold for filtering KNN results is configurable via the `OPENSEARCH_SCORE_THRESHOLD` environment variable (e.g., default set to `0.75` in `.env.example`).
+This is applied per KNN step.
-* ANN results are interleaved by entity, not globally sorted, to preserve diverse entity coverage.
+- ANN results are interleaved by entity, not globally sorted, to preserve diverse entity coverage.
-* Embeddings are cached per query step to avoid recomputation.
+- Embeddings are cached per query step to avoid recomputation.
-* Planner auto-retries up to 6 times if no adequate coverage is achieved.
+- Planner auto-retries up to 6 times if no adequate coverage is achieved.

 ---

 ## 📌 Future Enhancements for medical EHR document search

-* Improve the accuracy for EHR patient and medical data - FHIR, plain-text medical notes with hybrid search and proper file parsing.
+- Improve the accuracy for EHR patient and medical data - FHIR, plain-text medical notes with hybrid search and proper file parsing.
-* Add a more powerful agentic AI design to enhance the retrieval accuracy like above for EHR medical documents.
+- Add a more powerful agentic AI design to enhance the retrieval accuracy like above for EHR medical documents.
-* Enable hybrid KNN + text-based search (BM25, etc. used in OpenSearch)
+- Enable hybrid KNN + text-based search (BM25, etc. used in OpenSearch)
-* Visual result explorer (timeline or graph)
+- Visual result explorer (timeline or graph)